hipe/tmx/kiss-rdb-doc/864-the-toml-adaptation-for-entities.md

 ## broad provision 2

-EDIT: the "surface form" that storage will take will have self-imposed constraints on it so that it is easier to "coarse parse"..
+.#edit [#864.B]: the "surface form" that storage will take will have self-imposed constraints on it so that it is easier to "coarse parse"..

 to make "crude" (fast) parsing easier on us, we are going to be very